 Feasibility Study Highlights

-- Average annual gold production of 340,000 ounces at an average life of mine ("LOM") total cash cost of $553/oz and a LOM all-in sustaining cash cost ("AISC") of $623/oz, placing FDN in the lowest cash cost quartile globally;
+- Estimated average annual gold production of 340,000 ounces at an average life of mine ("LOM") total cash cost of $553/oz and an estimated LOM all-in sustaining cash cost ("AISC") of $623/oz, placing FDN in the lowest cash cost quartile globally;

 - Estimated Project capital cost, including contingency, of $669 million, net of taxes;